 Furthermore, with the World of Hyatt Milestone Rewards program, Globalist members who rack up 60 elite nights in a year earn four confirmed suite upgrade awards, each of which can be used to confirm an upgrade to a standard suite at the time of booking for up to seven nights, with no capacity controls — as long as a standard suite is available for sale, you can confirm it.

 You can earn further suite upgrade awards for over qualifying for status (you can choose a suite upgrade award at 70, 80, 90, or 100 elite nights), or if you’re a lifetime Globalist member.
-Note that even elite nights earned with credit cards count toward these hotels.
+Note that even elite nights earned with credit cards count toward these thresholds.

 You can’t beat the combination of unlimited suite upgrades subject to availability, plus easy to earn confirmable suite upgrades that can be used at the time of booking.